 Undesirable side effects caused by our product candidates could interrupt, delay or halt clinical trials and could result in the denial of regulatory approval by the FDA or other regulatory authorities for any or all targeted indications, and in turn prevent us from commercializing our product candidates and generating revenues from their sale.
-For example, in a clinical trial of AT2220 for Pompe disease, two patients experienced self-reported adverse events and subsequently withdrew from the trial.
-The events were categorized by the site investigator as serious and probably related to treatment of AT2220.
-Further, in a clinical trial of Amigal for Fabry disease, one patient with a history of hypertension experienced increased blood pressure during the course of the trial which was reported by the investigator as possibly related to the drug; and Amigal has been shown to cause reversible infertility effects in mice.

 In addition, if any of our product candidates receive marketing approval and we or others later identify undesirable side effects caused by the product:

-- regulatory authorities may require the addition of restrictive labeling statements; - regulatory authorities may withdraw their approval of the product; and - we may be required to change the way the product is administered or conduct additional clinical trials.
+- regulatory authorities may require the addition of restrictive labeling statements; - · regulatory authorities may withdraw their approval of the product; and we may be required to change the way the product is administered or conduct additional clinical trials.